 Johnson: Mmh-hmm!
 Damn right I am.
 Now move it out!

-In the Anniversary edition, the terminal in "Keyes."
+- From the Anniversary edition, the terminal in "Keyes".
 We already knew from The Flood that Keyes was resisting the Flood's efforts to take the data from him, but the terminal shows Keyes' resistance, it shows the pain and fear and sheer Body Horror of being integrated into the Flood, and it features the Gravemind taunting Keyes over and over about how the Flood have all the knowledge they need....but Keyes does not break.

 Johnson: "Dear humanity, we regret being alien bastards, we regret coming to earth, and we most definitely regret that the corps just blew up our raggedy-ass fleet!"

 - To top it off, the title of the next chapter, which begins with your ship being knocked down, is "They'll Regret That Too".

 - Don't forget this gem on Legendary:Johnson: Usually, the good Lord works in mysterious ways.
 But not today!
 This here is 66 tons of straight-up, H.E-spewing dee-vine intervention!
 If God is love, then you can call me 'Cupid'!

 Cortana: Thanks for the tank.
 He never gets me anything.

 Johnson: Oh I know what the ladies like.